evan-taylor/evan-taylor/README.md

 My name is Evan

-- 👨‍🎓 I'm currently a student at Clark College
+- 👨‍🎓 I'm currently a student at Cal Poly, San Luis Obispo